btcbyte/Checking-tool/README.md

 # PC Check & Screen Sharing Tool

-This tool is a comprehensive suite designed to automatically download and set up essential tools for performing PC health checks, system forensics, and screen sharing.
+This tool is a comprehensive suite designed to automatically download and set up essential tools for performing **PC checks**, system forensics, and screen sharing.
 It helps troubleshoot system performance issues, analyze system logs, and set up screen sharing for remote support or presentations.

 ## Features